 What is your favourite thing about performing in shows?

 My favourite thing about performing in shows is being able to express myself through music and dance.
-There’s no better feeling than standing on stage and getting to sing amazing music with talent and inspiring people.
+There’s no better feeling than standing on stage and getting to sing amazing music with talented and inspiring people!

 How do you find time to nurture the musical side of your life, while studying speech therapy and working?
 How do you approach vocal practise and repertoire learning?

 It’s definitely a challenge.
 Studying full time is a hard gig, adding work into the mix is even harder.
 But when you love something you always find time for it.
-For me, my singing lessons and rehearsals are my break away from my busy life and my time to be present and to be around people who are likeminded.
+For me, my singing lessons and rehearsals are a break from my busy life, and my time to be present and around like-minded people.

-Keeping a consistent vocal practise routine is definitely difficult with a busy uni schedule, but I dedicate one night a week to my personal vocal practise and repertoire learning.
-This is usually in the form of a singing lesson, a few hours of practising my repertoire songs or even just vocal rest if I have had a busy week of using my voice.
+Keeping a consistent vocal practice routine is definitely difficult with a busy uni schedule, but I dedicate one night a week to my personal vocal practice and repertoire learning.
+This is usually in the form of a singing lesson, a few hours of practicing my repertoire songs or even just vocal rest if I have had a busy week of using my voice.
 I’m very lucky to have a Speech Pathologist as a singing teacher who’s always giving me new tips on how I can optimise my vocal health.
-Recently I’ve implemented morning vocal warm up with the use of a ten minute straw phonation exercise, I do this every morning before I start my day!
+Recently I’ve implemented a morning vocal warm-up with the use of a ten minute straw phonation exercise, I do it every morning before I start my day!